 7. Figure/Illustration—upload as separate files (do not include in the manuscript file)

 Use consistent style, font, and font size (between 6 and 10 pt.) for all figures.
 Use of standard fonts (Times New Roman, Helvetica) gives better results.

 For figures with multiple elements (photos, drawings, or graphs), group elements in a rectangle or square and label the top left corner of each element with a capital letter (e.g., A, B).
 Keep elements close together for best use of space.
 Photographs in a composite plate should each be numbered and separated by a thin line or blank space.

 Label axes; include Standard International (SI) Units of measure in parentheses; capitalize only the first letter of the first word (e.g., “Observed heterozygosity (Ho)”).
 Axis label should be c.
 0.2 cm from units on axis, but no more than 0.5 cm; x- and y-axis labels should be equidistant from axes.

 Use abbreviations consistently in the text and figures.

 Figure Manipulations—Certain types of electronic manipulations of micrographs and other digital images may not be ethically acceptable.
 Images that will be compared with each other must be acquired and processed under the same conditions.
 Manipulations such as background subtraction or white-balancing should be explained in the Methods section.
 Note that a selected area within an image may not be altered or enhanced; the entire image must be treated the same.
 Linear adjustments to contrast, brightness, or color must be applied to an entire image or plate equally (or explained).
 Detail nonlinear adjustments in the legend.
-Always keep original raw data files for documentation upon request.
+Original raw data files may be requested for documentation.